jmwjc/jmwjc.github.io/How to take the notes?.md

 - **How to schedule my daily life?** I want to immediately know what am I going to do as I begin to work, and stop it whenever another staff interrupt me.

 All of the notes will be created with a convenient searching mode, I am going to design a system of tagging every notes for a quickly access.
 The obsidian provides 3 different ways regarded as the key words for searching, i.e. tags, titles and links.  @Bryan Jenks provides a detail [Tag Taxonomy](https://publish.obsidian.md/bryan-jenks/Tag+Taxonomy) for systematically tagging.
-As referring to the @Bryan Jenks's system, The tags is represented as a *status* of notes.
-Tags can sign where you want to tag, the following tags are initially proposed:
+As referring to the @Bryan Jenks's system, The tags is represented as a *status* of notes.The detail tags mapping is listed in [[✱ Tag Category]]
-- #💭: The contents still had some questions.
-- #💡: The contents can dig deeper or a good idea.
-- #❗️: The contents had not finished or remained some problems.
-- #✏️: The contents waited for reviewing or rewriting.
-- #❗️ How to define the priority?
-The detail tags mapping is listed in [[Tag Category]] The priority of tags will be represented by the color circles:
+The priority of tags will be represented by the color circles:
-	- 🔴  : urgent, should do immediately as you begin to work.
+#❗️ 	- 🔴  : urgent, should do immediately as you begin to work.

 ## Knowledge management
 The knowledge management contain two parts.
 The one is my knowledge wiki, where some theorems and methodologies will list in it.
 Firstly,